Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Theoretical Background

 \subsection{E-Prescriptions}

 In the UK alone, nearly 1.5 million medical prescriptions are processed on a daily basis~\cite{aldughayfiq2020digital}.
 Similarly, 11.6 prescriptions were filled in US-pharmacies per capita in the year 2019~\cite{Kaiser2021Prescriptions}.
-The value of prescription pharmaceuticals prescribed globally every year accounts for approximately \$1~trillion~\cite{Mattke:2019:BlockchainPharma}.
+The value of prescription pharmaceuticals prescribed per year globally accounts for approximately \$1~trillion~\cite{Mattke:2019:BlockchainPharma}.
 To account for limitations of existing approaches to handling the increasing number and value of medical prescriptions, researchers and practitioners alike aim to optimize the process of prescribing and dispensing pharmaceuticals.
-Accordingly, \ac{e-prescription} systems have been introduced, which can help to increase both the accuracy and the efficiency of medication to ensure patients’ safety while streamlining processes~\cite{aldughayfiq2020digital, grossman2012transmitting, thatcher2020rxblock}.
-Submitting and exchanging prescription information digitally is considered to reduce medication errors, minimize overhead due to paperwork, and increase patients’ convenience~\cite{aldughayfiq2020digital, grossman2012transmitting}.
-Accordingly, \ac{e-prescription} management systems enable the creation of prescriptions and their transmission to a pharmacy purely digitally.
-As such, \acp{e-prescription} serve as a medium for medical data exchange and corresponding systems allow to redeem prescriptions electronically.
+Accordingly, \ac{e-prescription} systems have been introduced, which can help to increase both the accuracy and the efficiency of provisioning medication to ensure patients’ safety while streamlining processes~\cite{aldughayfiq2020digital, grossman2012transmitting, thatcher2020rxblock}.
+Submitting and exchanging prescription information digitally is considered to reduce medication errors, minimize overhead due to paperwork and, thus, time resources needed for administrative tasks, additional to increasing patients’ convenience~\cite{aldughayfiq2020digital, grossman2012transmitting}.
+Accordingly, \ac{e-prescription} management systems enable the creation of prescriptions, their transmission to a pharmacy, and their validation and usage at a pharmacy in a solely digital manner.